 - What you may find surprising is that exercising one part of your body can positively affect other parts.
 For example, doing 30-40 minutes of aerobic exercise (walking, swimming, etc.) increases blood flow to all of your muscles.
 Before you exercise, you may want to apply a heating pad to the neck.
 This relaxes the muscles and makes them easier to stretch.
 After exercise, you can then apply a cooling pad to reduce excessive soreness.
 Remember that exercise can reduce pain more than you might imagine.
 For instance, one study showed that if people rarely exercise or move their bodies, more muscular tension and higher sensitivity to pain developed.

 To help prevent every day neck pain caused by computer or smartphone use, focus on keeping your head up and reading at eye level.
 Take frequent breaks (every 15-20 minutes), move your neck, and take note of your posture.
 Make sure your back is supported, get a stand for your laptop, or even lie on your back while texting.
+However, if you do end up on the receiving end of nasty neck pain, you might want to start choosing cbd distributor options to purchase some natural treatment to ease some of your pain.

 Remember, no one is immune to pain, but together we can overcome it.